Mortgage

 Appraisal contingencies

-A home appraisal is typically required if the buyer is taking out a mortgage to purchase a home.
-A licensed professional appraiser compares the features of the home to similar homes in nearby neighborhoods to determine whether the home’s value supports the sales price.
+A home appraisal is typically required if the buyer is using a mortgage to finance their home purchase.
+A licensed professional appraiser compares the home’s features to similar homes in nearby neighborhoods to determine whether the home’s value supports the sales price.
 If it does, then the appraisal contingency is met.

 If the appraised value comes in low, the buyer can pay the difference, ask the seller to reduce the price or cancel the contract.